DevExpress/devextreme-demos/JSDemos/Demos/HtmlEditor/Tables/description.md

 ## Resize Tables

-If users should be able to resize table rows and columns, set the [tableResizing](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/tableResizing/).[enabled](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/tableResizing/#enabled) property to **true**.
+If you want to allow users to resize table rows and columns, set the [tableResizing](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/tableResizing/).[enabled](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/tableResizing/#enabled) property to **true**.
 In this demo, you can use the Allow Table Resizing check box to change the property value.

 You can also set the **tableResizing**.[minColumnWidth](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/tableResizing/#minColumnWidth) and **tableResizing**.[minRowHeight](/Documentation/ApiReference/UI_Components/dxHtmlEditor/Configuration/tableResizing/#minRowHeight) properties to limit the minimum column width and row height.
 If you do not specify these properties, the width and height are limited by the cell content.
 You can test the latter behavior in this demo if you reduce column width or row height to small values.